You are here

 Soybeans are the second most planted field crop in the U.S., trumped only by corn, and more than 80% of U.S. bean acres are found in the upper Midwest, according to the USDA.
 The legumes are grown for use in everything from food products to fuel.

-On this page, you’ll get basic information on planting, growing, and harvesting this podded plant that’s found in fields all across the Midwest, Delta, and southeast portions of the U.S.
+On this page, you’ll get basic information on planting, growing, and harvesting this podded plant that’s found in fields all across the Midwest, Delta, and southeast portions of the United States.

 The Thing About Dicamba